Schubert puzzles and integrability I: invariant trilinear forms: The general construction

-There is an ordered system of simple roots for this $E_8$ such that \begin{itemize} \item the first $2d$ of them generate $K_d \leq K_4$, for $d=1,2,3,4$; and \item the $(2d-1)$st root in the list is $\alpha_d := \vf_{d-1} - \vf_{d}$, and for $d\leq 3$, $\vf_d$ is the corresponding fundamental weight of $K_d$. \end{itemize} Then \begin{enumerate} \item From this simple system we see that the symmetric forms on $K_1,K_2,K_3,K_4$ are ($a$ times) those on the root lattices $A_2,D_4,E_6,E_8$. \footnote{ David Speyer points out that the corresponding cluster varieties are $Gr_3(\CC^n)$ for $n=5,6,7,8$; for $n>8$ these varieties are still cluster, but of infinite type \cite{JScott}.
+There is an ordered system of simple roots for this $E_8$ such that (in their $K_4$ appearance) \begin{itemize} \item the first $2d$ of them generate $K_d \leq K_4$, for $d=1,2,3,4$; and \item the $(2d-1)$st root in the list is $\alpha_d := \vf_{d-1} - \vf_{d}$, and for $d\leq 3$, $\vf_d$ is the corresponding fundamental weight of $K_d$. \end{itemize} Having picked out this simple system, we return to general values of $a$.
+Then \begin{enumerate} \item From this simple system we see that the symmetric forms on $K_1,K_2,K_3,K_4$ are ($a$ times) those on the root lattices $A_2,D_4,E_6,E_8$. \footnote{ David Speyer points out that the corresponding cluster varieties are $Gr_3(\CC^n)$ for $n=5,6,7,8$; for $n>8$ these varieties are still cluster, but of infinite type \cite{JScott}.
 This seems likely to be connected to the fact that these matrices are almost (and have the same determinants as) the crossing matrices of the standard projections of the torus knots $T(3,n)$ \cite{oeis131027}, from whose projections are built these cluster varieties in \cite{ShendeTWZ}.
-For another mysterious connection, note that the number of positive roots of $A_2,D_4,E_6,E_8$ is three times the number of indecomposable preprojective modules for the $A_1,A_2,A_3,A_4$ quivers \cite{GLSprep}, a bit of numerology that does not seem to have been observed before. } \item The weights $\vf_0,\ldots,\vf_d$ are vertices of the convex hull $\{\vf_X\ :\ X$ valid$\}$, and form one (simplicial) face of that polytope. \item For $d\leq 3$, the weights $\{\vf_X\ :\ X$ only uses numbers $i\leq d$ and is valid$\}$ are those of the $K_d$ minuscule irrep with highest weight $\vf_d$. \item The weights $\{\vf_X\ :\ X$ only uses numbers $i\leq 4$ and is derived from \S\ref{ssec:funct}'s functoriality$\}$ are {\em some of} those of the $K_4 \iso E_8$ adjoint representation. \end{enumerate} \end{thm}
+For another mysterious connection, note that the number of positive roots of $A_2,D_4,E_6,E_8$ is three times the number of indecomposable preprojective modules for the $A_1,A_2,A_3,A_4$ quivers \cite{GLSprep}, a bit of numerology that does not seem to have been observed before. } \item The weights $\vf_0,\ldots,\vf_d$ are vertices of the convex hull $\{\vf_X\ :\ X$ valid$\}$, and form one (simplicial) face of that polytope. \item For $d\leq 3$, the weights $\{\vf_X\ :\ X$ only uses numbers $i\leq d\}$ are those of the $K_d$ minuscule irrep with highest weight $\vf_d$. \item The weights $\{\vf_X\ :\ X$ only uses numbers $i\leq 4$ and is derived from \S\ref{ssec:funct}'s functoriality$\}$ are {\em some of} those of the $K_4 \iso E_8$ adjoint representation. \end{enumerate} \end{thm}

 \begin{proof} We first check that $K_4$'s symmetric form is ($a$ times) that of $E_8$.
 It is integral, unimodular ($\det = 1$), even (even-diagonal), positive definite, and dimension $8$; Witt proved in 1941 that the only such lattice is $E_8$ (our reference is \cite{SPLAG}).
 The computation of the radical is straightforward.